Pattest/Bookworm/README.md

 Eleventh project of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)

-This project is an application to track which books you’ve read and what you thought of them
+This project is an application to track which books you’ve read and what you thought of them.

 ## Development guidelines